kotashida/Multilingual-Wikipedia-Sentiment-Analysis/README.md

-# National Favorability and Sentiment Bias
+# National Favorability and Sentiment Bias: Insights from Wikipedia Articles About U.S. Presidents

 This project analyzes sentiment across Wikipedia articles about various presidents in multiple languages, examining correlations between sentiment scores and global favorability perceptions.